Salengo-com/API/README.md

-# API
+# SalenGo Pro PHP client library
-Full API for SalenGo solution
+A PHP client for interacting with the SalenGo API.